Hot Degrees: Nutrition and Dietetics

 What Is Dietetics?

-Dietetics is the science of how food, diet, and nutrition affects human health.
+Dietetics is the science of how food, diet, and nutrition affect human health.
 A dietitian (or otherwise spelled dietician) is an expert in dietetics.
 The terms “dietitian” and “nutritionist” are often used interchangeably, yet there are distinctions.

-A registered dietitian (RD) is a specialized certification, whereas a dietitian or nutritionist may or may not require certification or licensing depending on one’s state.
+A registered dietitian (RD) is a specialized certification, whereas a dietitian or nutritionist may or may not require certification or licensing, depending on one’s state.

 Associate Degree in Nutrition and Dietetics